Tailoring teaching to hundreds of students’ needs - can it be done?

 A regular one-to-one dialogue between educator and student focussed on feedback is ideal for progression.
 However having those conversations throughout lecture and lab classes when you have a large number of students can be impossible.
 Time saved by using technologies and procedures that give personalised, immediate feedback allows you to provide more dedicated support to those students that need it most.
 Smart Worksheets are just one solution that can provide such feedback that supports progression and mastery of scientific content and skills.

-Dr. Roy Lowry, Associate Professor at Plymouth University
+Dr. Roy Lowry, Associate Professor, University of Plymouth

 2. Support students to be accountable for their learning